Android-PowerUser/Windroid_11/README.md

 ## Needed to install

 Min.
-12-16GB internal storage depending whether you have an SD card and your choose in the code (see below).
+13-17 GB internal storage depending whether you have an SD card and your choose in the code (see below).

 ARM Prozessor 64-bit (probably max.
 6 year old low budget device)